 AIRKITCHEN TEA CEREMONY EXPERIENCES

 Through airKitchen, you can choose from many tea ceremony experiences around Tokyo that offer an intimate cultural exchange experience.
 The tea ceremony experiences are hosted by Japanese locals, and most of them take place at home.
-This type of experience not only exposes travelers to the tradition of the tea ceremony, but also gives them a rare glimpse into the ordinary lives of Japanese people.
-Many tea ceremony experiences you can book also include a Wagashi making or Sushi making class, enabling you to also learn how to make these traditional Japanese dishes before enjoying them together with your host.
+This type of experience not only exposes travellers to the tradition of the tea ceremony, but also gives them a rare glimpse into the daily lives of Japanese people.
+Many tea ceremony experiences also include Wagashi making or Sushi making, enabling you to also learn how to make these traditional Japanese dishes before enjoying them together with your host.

-*All hosts speak in English.
+*All hosts speak English.

-Japanese tea ceremony experience by watching the whole process
+Witnessing a Japanese tea ceremony experience

 In the ceremonial chamber inside of the Imperial Hotel, you can watch as their tea is prepared in the traditional fashion.
-The hotel itself is western style but once you get in the Toko-an, you will see all the traditional style tea room, including tatami mats.
+The hotel itself is built in Western style but once you enter the Toko-an, you will see the traditional style tea room, including tatami mats.

 *Closed on Sundays and National Holidays